-- Connect gauge and adapter to radiator filler neck.
-Pressurize cooling system to specification listed for radiator cap. - 4.
-With pressure applied, check all cooling system hose connections, radiator, and overall engine for leaks.
+4. With pressure applied, check all cooling system hose connections, radiator, and engine for leaks.

 If leakage is detected, correct as necessary and pressure test system again.

-If no leakage is detected, but the gauge indicated a drop in pressure, coolant may be leaking internally within the system or at the block-to-head gasket.
-Have your engine distributor or servicing dealer correct this problem immediately.
+If no leakage is detected, but the gauge indicated a drop in pressure, contact your engine distributor or servicing dealer for further diagnostics.